Advertising: Score hair cream CSP

 2) What representations of women were found in post-war British advertising campaigns?

-Post war British advertising commonly represented women through traditional gender stereotypes, reinforcing a patriarchal ideology.
+It represented women through traditional gender stereotypes, reinforcing a patriarchal ideology.
 Women were often portrayed as domestic housewives, responsible for cooking, cleaning and supporting their husbands, reflecting the clear division of labour between men and women.
-As the 1960s progressed, representations increasingly shifted toward sexual objectification, where women were presented as decorative figures designed to attract male attention.
-In the Score advert, women function as passive objects of desire, reinforcing the idea that female value is tied to male approval and sexual attractiveness.

 3) Conduct your own semiotic analysis of the Score hair cream advert: What are the connotations of the mise-en-scene in the image?
 You may wish to link this to relevant contexts too.

-The advert’s mise-en-scène constructs meaning through symbolic visual codes.
-The jungle setting connotes adventure, danger and conquest, positioning the male figure as a powerful explorer or hunter.
-Props such as the gun and throne signify dominance, authority and control, reinforcing the man’s status as the central “hero”.
+The setting connotes adventure, danger and conquest, positioning the male figure as a powerful explorer or hunter.
+Props such as the gun and throne signify dominance, authority and control, reinforcing the man’s status as the central “hero”, but carries double meaning as it could symbolise a penis.
 The women’s revealing costumes signify sexual availability and function as visual markers of objectification, appealing to the male gaze.
-Collectively, these connotations construct a fantasy narrative in which the male consumer achieves power, status and sexual success, linking the product to hegemonic masculinity.

 4) What does the factsheet suggest in terms of a narrative analysis of the Score hair cream advert?